 Corequisite: Current Student Teacher.

-A capstone course for current student teachers, structured as a colloquium with invited speakers addressing current issues in education and strategies for effectively integrating the liberal arts in K-12 classroom teaching.
+Corequisite with EDU456W and EDU470A-E This capstone course is designed for current student teachers.
+This course is organized through a structured colloquium format with guest speakers and experts in the field addressing current issues and strategies for future teaching and employment in the field of education.
 Specific topics will vary by semester.